cloudfoundry/summit-hands-on-labs/the-hague-2019/keptn-deploy/README.md

 ### Target Audience

-Anyone interested in the basics of deploying apps in Cloud Foundry (developers, operators, biz dev, etc).
+Anyone interested in the basics of deploying apps in Cloud Foundry (developers, operators, biz dev, etc.).

 ### Prerequisites